-While new technologies and renewable energy sources are on the rise, energy efficiency remains the single most cost-effective way to cut energy use in buildings.
+New technologies and renewable energy systems tend to grab the headlines, but energy efficiency remains the single most cost-effective way to cut energy use in buildings.
+Energy management can also increase an organization’s value, lower risk, and deliver other business benefits.